May 2024

 Andre Adkins '17

-If you have Alumni News you would like to have included in a future Newsletter, please feel free to share with us at cipr@indiana.edu!
+If you have Alumni News you would like to have included in a future newsletter, please feel free to share with us at cipr@indiana.edu!

-V. Faculty Highlights
+VI.
+Faculty Highlights

 Recent Recognition